Essential dimension of group schemes over a local scheme: Essential dimension over a discrete valuation ring

 \end{proof}

 \begin{theo} Suppose that $R$ has characteristic $p$.
-Let $G$ be a finite flat group scheme of order $p^n$ over $S$, such that \begin{itemize} \item[(i)] $G_K$ is the product of an unipotent group scheme and diagonalizable group scheme; \item[(ii)]the closure of the diagonalizable part is Kummer. \end{itemize} Then the essential dimension is smaller or equal than $n$. \end{theo} \begin{rema} The condition $(ii)$ is conjecturally empty, i.e. any model of a diagonalizable group is Kummer.
-For instance this is the case for group scheme of order $p^2$ (\cite{To2}) and some evidences can be found in \cite{MRT1}.
-After the proof we will comment the condition $(i)$. \end{rema} \begin{proof} If $G$ is a Kummer group scheme then we have the result by Lemma \ref{lemm: ed Kummer}.
-Now we suppose that the generic fiber is unipotent.
+Let $G$ be a finite group scheme of order $p^{n}$ over $S$, such that \begin{itemize} \item[(i)] $G_{K}$ is the product of an unipotent infinitesimal group scheme and diagonalizable group scheme; \item[(ii)]the closure of the diagonalizable part is Kummer. \end{itemize} Then the essential dimension is less than or equal to $n$. \end{theo}

+\begin{rema} The condition $(\mathit{ii})$ is conjecturally empty, i.e. any model of a diagonalizable group is Kummer.
+For instance this is the case for group scheme of order $p^{2}$ \cite{To2} and some evidences can be found in \cite{MRT1}.
+After the proof we will comment on the condition~$(i)$. \end{rema}

+\begin{proof} If $G$ is a Kummer group scheme then we have the result by \reftext{Lemma~\ref{lemm:edKummer}}.
+Now we suppose that the generic fiber is infinitesimal unipotent.
 We prove the result by induction on $n$.
 If $n=0$ it is clear.
 Now we suppose $n\ge 1$.
-By \cite[IV Proposition 2.5]{DG} there exists a central subgroup of the generic fiber of order $p$ and isomorphic to a subgroup of $\GG_{a,K}$.
+By \cite[IV Proposition~2.5]{DG} there exists a central subgroup of the generic fiber of order $p$ and isomorphic to a subgroup of $ \mathbb{G}_{a,K}$.
 Take the schematic closure $H$.
-It is isomorphic to a closed subgroup scheme of $\GG_{a,S}$ finite and flat over $S$ by Lemma \ref{lemm: models subgroups Ga}.
+It is isomorphic to a closed subgroup scheme of $\mathbb{G}_{a,S}$ finite over $S$ by \reftext{Lemma~\ref{lemm:modelssubgroupsGa}}.
 Moreover it is central in $G$.
-Therefore its essential dimension is smaller than $1$ by Lemma \ref{lemm: ed sottogruppi} and Proposition \ref{prop: ed modelli Ga}.
-Now by Lemma \ref{lemm:ed successione kernel unipotent} we have that
+Therefore its essential dimension is less than or equal to $1$ by \reftext{Lemma~\ref{lemm:edsottogruppi}} and \reftext{Proposition~\ref{prop:edmodelliGa}}.
+Now by \reftext{Lemma~\ref{lemm:edsuccessionekernelunipotent}} we have that

 So we can conclude by induction.